tpokorra/user_cas/README.md

 **Group Name Filter**: Define a filter (PHP RegExp syntax!) with only the allowed characters for a group name.
 Group names are cut after 63 characters per definition by ownCloud/Nextcloud core and appended by an horizontal ellipsis.
 Default when empty: `a-zA-Z0-9\.\-_ @`

-**Group Name Replace Umlauts**: Activate to filter german umlauts out of the group’s name.
+**Group Name: Replace Umlauts**: Activate to filter german umlauts out of the group’s name.
 Only works, if *Group* in "Mapping" is filled.
+Default: off

+**Group Name: JSON Decode**: Activate to JSON decode the delivered data in the group field.
+Only works, if *Group* in "Mapping" is filled and your CAS-Server uses JSON syntax for it.
 Default: off